 Have a go-to podcast you listen to on your daily commute?
 Let me know in the comments below please!
 I’m always looking for new shows to add to my list.

-Okay okay, shameless plug because this is my podcast =P BUT in all fairness, it’s a great listen if you like to stay up to date on new nutrition research, stupid fad diets, and nutrition myth-busting.
-My co-host Jenn and I have tons of fun and make fools of ourselves on a regular basis, so if you like nutrition and puns, check it out!
+Okay okay, shameless plug because this is my podcast … BUT in all fairness, it’s a great listen if you like to stay up to date on new nutrition research, stupid fad diets, and nutrition myth-busting.
+There is a huge backlog of 80 episodes so if you like nutrition and puns, check it out!

 And hey, if you do listen to our podcast and enjoy it, take a few seconds and leave us a review!